xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/functionalities.rst.txt

 Depending on the User's specific needs, the type of Electronic Attestation of Attributes, and the offerings available from the Wallet Provider, the Electronic Attestation of Attributes Provider, and the Authentic Source, the request of Electronic Attestations of Attributes can occur in two ways:

-- **from the Wallet Instance Catalog**: the User explores the list of Electronic Attestations of Attributes provided by the Wallet Solution, selects the one of interest, and initiates the request process, concluding with the issuance of the Electronic Attestation of Attributes in the Wallet Instance.
+- **from the Wallet Instance Catalog**: the User explores the list of Electronic Attestations of Attributes provided by the Wallet Solution, selects the one of interest, and initiates the request process, concluding with the issuance of the Electronic Attestation of Attributes in the Wallet Instance (see :ref:`registry-catalogue:Digital Credentials Catalogue`); .

-- **from a Touchpoint of the Authentic Source** (or the Electronic Attestation of Attributes Provider if it coincides with the Authentic Source): the User interacts with the digital service of the Authentic Source, allowing them to get a specific Electronic Attestation of Attributes in their Wallet Instance via an Engagement Button.
+- **from a Touchpoint of the Authentic Source** (or the Electronic Attestation of Attributes Provider if it coincides with the Authentic Source): the User interacts with the digital service of the Authentic Source, allowing them to get a specific Electronic Attestation of Attributes in their Wallet Instance via an Engagement Button (see :ref:`registry-catalogue:Digital Credentials Catalogue`).

-Although the initiation methods for requesting the issuance may differ, the request flows share a similar structure and process.
-Below are the functional and the User Experience requirements of the issuance of an Electronic Attestation of Attributes from the Catalog that the Wallet Provider MUST guarantee via their Wallet Solution:
+Although the methods for initiating the request are different, the issuance flows share a similar structure and process.
+Below are illustrated the User Experience requirements for the issuance of an Electronic Attribute Attestation from the Catalog that the Wallet Solution Provider MUST guarantee through their own Wallet Solution:

 - The User accesses their Wallet Instance using the unlock method previously set;
 - The User selects the Electronic Attestation of Attributes they wish to request from the available options in the Catalog;